marcocspc/URNAI-Tools/README.md

 ## Guide

-Follow these instructions to start developping stuff with our library.
+Follow these instructions to start developping new stuff using our library.

 ### Building an agent for a supported environment